ISTQB Virtual Advanced Technical Test Analyst Training

 Tthe latest glossary of terms used in Software Testing produced by members of the ISTQB

 Advanced Technical Test Analyst Sample Exam Questions embedded throughout course.
 A complete set of questions for every learning objective in the Technical Test Analyst module of the ISTQB Advanced Syllabus

 Advanced Technical Test Analyst Mock Exam

 Add-on option of printed copies of printed course materials and/or supplemental textbook "Advanced Software Testing-Vol 3: Guide to the ISTQB Advanced Certification as an Advanced Technical Test Analyst" (hard copy or e-book format)

-The $200 certification exam fee - Kryterion Testing Center voucher issued.
-Find the testing center nearest to you click here.
-All attendees of the Advanced Level courses must have successfully completed Foundation Level training and sufficient practical experience.
-Proof of eligibility is available from the American Software Testing Qualifications Board and is required to take an Advanced exam.
+An electronic exam voucher valid for one year is priced separately and is available as an optional purchase using the pulldown menu on this page.
+All individuals sitting for the Advanced Level exams must have successfully completed the Foundation Level Certification and sufficient practical experience.
+Proof of eligibility is available from the American Software Testing Qualifications Board and is required to take an Advanced exam

 Shipment option of printed copies of printed course materials and/or supplemental textbook "Advanced Software Testing-Vol 3: Guide to the ISTQB Advanced Certification as an Advanced Technical Test Analyst"